-From the first article below: Oxygen pressure is higher at acupuncture points!
+From the 3rd article below: Oxygen pressure is higher at acupuncture points!

 Biological Evidence for the Existence of Acupuncture Meridians inside lymphatic vessels